-At an operating level, Plant EHS Managers are responsible for the implementation of EHS standards and the development of any facility-specific safety programs.
-Management oversight of these programs is provided by the Business EHS Managers who help to develop and implement facility-specific safety programs.
-The Business EHS Managers report to their respective VP of Operations, who in turn report to their Business EVP.
-The Business EVPs are part of the LP Executive Leadership team and report directly to the CEO.
+Plant EHS Managers are responsible for the implementation of EHS standards and the development of any facility-specific safety programs.
+Management support of these programs is provided by the Business EHS Managers who help review and support facility-specific safety programs.

 LP’s EHS Protocol Standard defines the management systems in place to ensure we deliver on our health and safety commitments.
 These include: